isomerpages/imda-codesg/pages/digital-maker-projects/a-better-world/all/traffic-light-sensor.md

 ![2](/images/in-schools/digital-maker/projects/a-better-world/traffic-light-sensor/traffic-light-sensor2.jpg)

 **1. Identify on an area of interest** <br>
-Identified on an area of interest and brief study of data to confirm project.<br>
+Identify on an area of interest and brief study of data to confirm project.<br>

 ---